-8.5.1 The heel and trim systems shall be in compliance with 8.3.2 and 8.3.3.

-8.5.2 A value or shutter shall be fitted on the cross-flow line in the heeling system and stabilization system which is automatically locked in case of loss of power supply.
+- 8.5.1 The heel and trim systems shall be in compliance with 8.3.2 and 8.3.3. - 8.5.2 The design of the heeling system and the stabilization system shall exclude uncontrolled fluid flow.
+Otherwise, a valve or shutter shall be provided on the cross-flow line, which is automatically locked in case of loss of power supply.